MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1rendertarget-createbitmapfromwicbitmap(iwicbitmapsource,id2d1bitmap).md

 Type: <b><a href="https://msdn.microsoft.com/e58216ea-e6b5-450f-a0ea-b879aa5dff38">ID2D1Bitmap</a>**</b>

-When this method returns, contains the address of a pointer to the new bitmap.
+When this method returns, contains a pointer to a pointer to the new bitmap.
 This parameter is passed uninitialized.

-#### - bitmapProperties [in, optional]

-Type: <b>const <a href="https://msdn.microsoft.com/050246fd-f91a-4a2a-858a-5f0447e3ecbf">D2D1_BITMAP_PROPERTIES</a>*</b>

-The pixel format and DPI of the bitmap to create.
-The pixel format must match the pixel format of <i>wicBitmapSource</i>, or the method will fail.
-To prevent a mismatch, you can pass <b>NULL</b> or pass the value obtained from calling the <a href="https://msdn.microsoft.com/97128e07-68c2-40ab-bad1-7b6f599291b9">D2D1::PixelFormat</a> helper function without specifying any parameter values.
-If both <i>dpiX</i> and <i>dpiY</i> are  0.0f, the default DPI, 96, is used.
-DPI information embedded in <i>wicBitmapSource</i>  is ignored.

 ## -returns